MY STORY – CONNIE E. CONNELY

 My oncologist gave me a list of trusted websites about MDS, so I immediately contacted the MDS Foundation.
 They sent a packet of information within a few days, and I even received a phone call from them!
 Learning makes you hopeful.

 I feel like I have been studying all my life.
 I did a ton of homework from elementary school through college.
-As a teacher, I always learn about my students’ medical conditions, CBC Blood Tests, and learning styles.
+As a teacher, I always learn about my students’ medical conditions, CBC Sample Blood Kit Tests, and learning styles.
 Now, I feel like I’m studying to save my life.
 In

-In Fall 2017, I travelled to MD Anderson in Houston, Texas, for a second bone marrow biopsy.
+In Fall 2017, I travelled to MD Anderson in Houston, Texas, for a second marrow biopsy.
 It’s not awful, but it’s not a walk in the park, either.
 Luckily, my MDS is considered low-risk.
-I learned about blasts in my bloodstream from my Bone Blood Test.
-These immature cells cause my blood counts to be lower than preferred.
+I learned about blasts in my bloodstream from my Bone Blood result.
+These immature cells cause my counts to be lower than preferred.
 I have 5q deletion MDS.
 I am glad I obtained a second opinion because I would be in denial if I hadn’t.
 If the percentage of these blasts gets too high, I will begin a cycle of Revlimid.
 Presently, I am on Watch and Wait.
 Come on, all you brilliant people!

 We don’t need any more apps for our phones.

-What we need is a cure for bone cancer or at least some new treatment options.
+What we need is a cure for cancer or at least some new treatment options.
 Invent that!
 Shortly after my trip to MD Anderson, my cousin Scott called and said, “I’ve been reading about what you have and decided to get a CBC blood test.
 If I’m a match, I will donate your bone marrow.”
 Tears came to my eyes.
-The same cousin that I gave a black eye to when I was eight years old had just offered me bone marrow as casually as if he were letting me borrow his lawn chairs for the weekend.
+The same cousin that I gave a black eye to when I was eight years old had just offered me his marrow as casually as if he were letting me borrow his lawn chairs for the weekend.
 I knew our grandparents would have been proud of him.

 Scott’s older brother, Richard, has also been sweet to me.
 Despite his health issues, he has been kind to visit my mother and me when he is in the Tulsa area.
 I lost contact with these cousins after my father passed away in 1983.
 We reconnected through their mother in 2010.
 I think God had a plan for us to get back together.

 Most days, I feel fine, but I have to pace myself and get plenty of sleep.
 When I retired from teaching, my friend Linda said, “People think a retired teacher is capable and has a lot of time on her hands, so you will have to learn to say no when asked to do too much.”
 Linda was right.
 I have to advocate for myself.
 I can help with Meals on Wheel, but don’t expect me to come running when someone cancels at the last minute.
-The Bone blood test showed a low red blood count that causes dizziness when I try to hurr.y
+The Bone exam showed a low red blood count that causes dizziness when I try to hurr.y

 My favourite volunteer job is reading aloud to second graders in Catoosa, Oklahoma.

-As a teacher, I submitted articles to teacher magazines and had a few things published.
+As a panel teacher, I submitted articles to teacher magazines and had a few things published.
 I also took some writing classes during the summers.
 In 2019, I contributed two stories to the website Blood-Cancer.
 I received lovely comments about both pieces.